 - Applicants must obtain a letter of reference from a past client, employer or codes official.

-- Applicants must get general liability and worker’s compensation insurance, if they plan on employing workers.
+- Applicants must obtain general liability insurance.
+Worker’s compensation insurance is also required, if the contractor plans on employing workers.

 - Applicants must complete the licensing application and submit it to the Board along with the required documentation and application fee.

 *LLCs, corporations and partnerships, both limited and general, have the added step of registering their business with the TN Secretary of State.